ENCCS/intermediate-mpi/content/collective-communication-pt1.rst

    not need to allocate a receive buffer, and may pass any values to the call.

-   All ranks in the communicator must participate with valid receive buffers and consistent counts and types.
+   All ranks in the communicator must participate with valid send buffers and consistent counts and types.